sarojneupaneofficial/sarojflow-platform/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-This is subjected to
+This is subjected